 The District’s primary concern is your safety and the safety of our campus community.
 If you have been affected by or witnessed sexual misconduct, you should not be discouraged from reporting the incident because you are concerned that you might be subject to disciplinary action for related student conduct violations, of drug or alcohol use.
 Unless the District finds the violations egregious, including, but not limited to, an action that places the health of safety of any other person at risk or involves plagiarism, cheating, or academic dishonesty, affected parties will not be subject to disciplinary action.

-SMCCD Public Safety: 650- 738-7000/ 24-hour dispatch to report on campus/near campus, sexual assault, domestic or dating violence, or stalking, or threats of any of these. ** For an emergency requiring the police or fire department, dial 9-1-1**
+SMCCCD Public Safety: 650- 738-7000/ 24-hour dispatch to report on campus/near campus, sexual harassment, sexual assault, domestic violence, dating violence, or stalking, or threats of any of these. ** For an emergency requiring the police or fire department, dial 9-1-1**

 Local Law Enforcement (police, sheriff)